armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 a suitable algorithm, choose the mapping associated with the target curve.
 For example, Elligator2 is the recommended injective encoding function for Curve25519, whereas Simple SWU is the recommended injective encoding for P-256.
-Similarly, the FFSTV Random Oracle construction described in {{ffstv}} composed with Elligator2 should be used for Random Oracle mappings to Curve25519.
+Similarly, the FFSTV Random Oracle construction described in {{rom}} composed with Elligator2 should be used for Random Oracle mappings to Curve25519.
 When the required mapping is not clear, applications SHOULD use a Random Oracle.

 | Curve | Encoding | Section |